Project Details

 The Solution

 Six 24-inch-diameter production wells were installed on the 0.3-acre Havana Street parcel.
 Following well development, step-rate pumping tests were performed at each well at successively increasing rates of 2,000; 3,000; and 4,000 gpm.
-A 12-hour constant rate pumping test was completed at Well 5 at a pumping rate of 4,000 gpm.

-The combined sustainable well yield of the wellfield was estimated at 22,500 gpm.
+The combined sustainable well yield of the well field was estimated at 22,500 gpm.
 Water quality testing confirmed the wells provided a high-quality potable water supply.